Underground Railroad: Rio Grande stations

 Two families, the Webbers and the Jacksons, lived along the Rio Grande and helped people escape slavery.
 The husbands were white and the wives were black women who had been formerly enslaved.
 It is not known if Nathaniel Jackson purchased the freedom of Matilda Hicks and her family, but in the early 1860s they moved to Hidalgo county, where they settled and lived as a family.
 He was a white southerner and she was an enslaved woman, who had been childhood sweethearts in Alabama.
 He was the son of her slaveholder, who helped a group of seven families in 1857 and others cross into Mexico.

 Silvia Hector Webber was born enslaved in West Florida and in 1819 was sold to a slaveholder in Clark County, Arkansas.
 The slaveholders' son, John Cryer, illegally brought Silvia to Mexican Texas in 1828, four years after Mexico had deemed the slave trade into Mexican territory against the law.
 Silvia, however, with the help of John Webber secured her and her 3 children's freedom papers in 1834.
 Together Silvia and John lived an antislavery life and often harbored fugitives from slavery in their ranch and house.
 Silvia was known to transport freedom seekers, on a ferry she licensed at her ranch, onto freedom in Mexico.

 John Ferdinand Webber, born in Vermont, lived along the Rio Grande with his wife, Silvia Hector Webber, and together were known to have helped enslaved people cross the Rio Grande.
 The Jacksons and Webbers, who both owned licensed ferry service, were well known among runaways.

 Arrival in Mexico

-Fugitive slaves who made it to Mexico lived with the knowledge that they could be illegally kidnapped by slave catchers or blackbirders.
-Slave hunters who tried to kidnap former slaves from Mexico could be taken to court or shot.

-There was little support from their new communities and few opportunities for employment.
-They did not have official paperwork that stated that they were free.
-They were, though, able to enter into indentured servitude contracts and join military colonies.

-Some people, after they settled in Mexico, returned to the United States to help family members escape and to guide them to Mexico.
+Black freedom seekers arrived in Mexico with uncertain fates due to Mexican immigration policy.
+The law required that all persons entering the country and seeking to settle obtain a visa.
+Formerly enslaved Africans could not get a visa because the application required documentation from the country of origin.
+Although the visa policy did create barriers in obtaining a legal stay and increased the chances of recapture from slave catchers up until 1857, when it was eliminated, becoming members of civic society, such as joining the Mexican military, becoming godparents to Mexican children, and marrying into families, offered a unique citizenship status that the Mexican government recognized.

+Mexican people also helped formerly enslaved Africans by offering them "hospitality" into Mexico and protecting them from recapture.
+In one of many instances, Mexican officials and civilians in Piedras Negras, Mexico, rejected fugitive slave laws and "expelled" American slave catchers who attempted to recapture freed Africans.
+When formerly enslaved Africans could be deported or recaptured, Mexican people would rally behind them and advocate for their legal stay.
+In most cases, formerly enslaved Africans were recognized as citizens by the Mexican government, which allowed them to remain in Mexico at most.